MikePacey/Lancaster-HEC/docs/software/turbomole.rst

 The final line in the script is a call to the relevant turbomole script (in this case jobex).
-Note that no additional environment variables need to be set up — this is all handled by the turbomole module file.
+Note that no additional environment variables need to be set up - this is all handled by the turbomole module file.
-The script is then submitted for running by running the following from the directory containing you job's data files: `qsub jobex.com`
+The script is then submitted for running by running the following from the directory containing your job's data files: ``qsub jobex.com``

 The job submission template above follows the same template as a general serial batch job.
-You can read more about this on the :ref:`Submitting jobs on the HEC page under the Batch jobs section<submit>`.
+You can read more about this on the :ref:`Submitting jobs on the HEC<submit>` page under the Batch jobs section.

 A sample batch job script for SMP parallel jobex
 ------------------------------------------------